maurogarciac/maurogarciac/README.md

 # Hi, I'm mauro!
 ### A.K.A. daffy
-### A.K.A. the love of your life (only applies if you're my wife reading this)
+#### A.K.A. the love of your life (only applies if my wife is reading this)

-I've built some cool stuff,
-mostly in Golang, Python and Rust.
+I have some cool proyects here, mostly built in Rust, Golang and Python.

-Of course I worked with other languages, like Java and javascript or typescript, but they're not cool and hip.
+Of course I worked with other languages, like Java, Javascript / Typescript, and C, but they're not cool and hip.